 She used solid fields of color (gold curtains and dark, yet saturated walls) to create a backdrop for team-related artifacts and art by artists who are also fans of the team and incorporate Steelers motifs into their work.
 She used black and white patterns to create a sense of layering that breaks up the flatness that sports graphics can sometimes introduce into a space.

 Jenny’s husband wasn’t too involved in the decor of this space.
 But she knew she’d created something that really reflected both of them when he texted her asking for photos of the room to share with one of his colleagues.
 “It was then that I realized just how much my process of creating a joyful space truly meant!” says Jenny.

 No two joyful spaces are alike, but they share certain qualities.
 Joyful spaces make us feel safe and seen.
 They give us refuge from the stresses of the world, while enlivening our senses and inspiring our creativity.
 They have a magnetic quality, drawing people in even if they don’t quite know why.
 And they make it easy to do the things we love.

 Each year I feel grateful that I get to reflect on what we all are creating together when we bring more joy to our spaces.
 Bit by bit, we’re pushing back against the homogenization and greyness that is so often hailed as tasteful design.
 When we bring our full joyful selves to our spaces, our homes (and offices and schools!) become places where we truly thrive.

-If you have a space you’d like to transform for more joy, Design a Joyful Home can help you harness your natural creativity so you can design a space you love.
-Enrollment ends May 3, 2022.
+If you have a space you’d like to transform for more joy, Design a Home You Love can help you harness your natural creativity so you can design a space you love.
 Get all the details and enroll here.